Albert Decker (1926 - 2020) - Obituary

 Albert was a veteran of the United States Army Air Corps, serving his country during World War II and the Korean War.

-He retired in 1982 after a 30-year career as an engine assembler at Caterpillar, Inc. in both East Peoria and Mossville.
+He retired in 1982 after a 30-year career as an engine assembler at Caterpillar Inc. in East Peoria and Mossville.

 An avid St. Louis Cardinals fan, Albert enjoyed going out to eat.
 His greatest enjoyment was spending quality time with his family.

 His funeral will be at 11 a.m.
-Thursday, October 8, 2020, at Pekin First Church of the Nazarene.
+Thursday, Oct.
+8, 2020, at Pekin First Church of the Nazarene.
 Pastor W. Lloyd Brock will officiate.
 Visitation will be from 10 to 10:45 a.m.
 Thursday morning at the church.
 Guidelines regarding social distancing and wearing of masks will be followed.
-Burial will be at Joel Hall Cemetery in Athens at 1:30 p.m.
-Military rites will be provided by the United States Army.
+Burial will be at 1:30 p.m.
+Thursday at Joel Hall Cemetery in Athens.
+Military rites will be provided by the United States Army and Menard County Honor Guard.

-Arrangements have been entrusted to Preston-Hanley Funeral Homes & Crematory in Creve Coeur.